 Is MT799 A Binding Commitment?

-Completion of KYC, AML and sanctions checks.
+Completion of KYC, AML, and sanctions checks.

 Final internal credit approvals.

-Execution of facility agreements or trade documents.
+Execution of facility agreements or trade documentation.

 Red Flags